ivanitlearning/AWS-Associate-Courses/SAA-C02.md

 - Generally, for anything client-facing you should always use Auto Scaling Groups (ASG) with Application Load Balancers (ALB) with autoscaling because they allow you to provide elasticity by abstracting the user away from individual servers.
 Since, the customers will be connecting through an ALB, they don't have any visibility of individual servers.
 - ASG defines WHEN (under what circumstances) and WHERE (VPCs, SG); Launch Templates defines WHAT.
 - **Exam note**: ASG cannot span multiple Regions.
+- **Test note:** You can create ASG from running instance with right-click -> Instance settings -> Attach to ASG.
+A launch configuration is automatically created with the AMI ID specified.

 ### 11.6.3.
 Auto-scaling metrics